johncomposed/proof-of-concepts/sourcenote-windows/README.md

 ## Summary
 I love [Sourcenote](https://www.sourcenoteapp.com/), the simple note saving tool for mac.
 It's a fantastic piece of software.
 So when I'm on my windows desktop, I seriously miss it.
-I haven't been able to find a tool that has the same smooth UX of just ctrl+c x2 to save.
+I haven't been able to find a tool that has the same smooth UX of just `ctrl+c` x2 to save.
 So I made this little autohotkey script.

-All it does is save whatever I have selected when you ctrl+c x2 into an [obsidian](https://obsidian.md/) vault directory (and gives me a cute little notif saying that it worked), after which I can just view/search through with obsidian.
+All it does is save whatever I have selected when I `ctrl+c` x2 into an [obsidian](https://obsidian.md/) vault directory (and gives a cute little notif saying that it worked).
+To retrieve I can just view/search through with obsidian.

 ## Limitations
-You will need ahk, which is a mildly annoying to set up.
+Requires ahk v1.1.
 Right now I also have the vault directory hard coded in the script.
 Supposedly I could do something like `EnvGet, vUserProfile, USERPROFILE` and use `vUserProfile` to get a users home dir but I figure anyone who uses it will want to edit the script with their prefered obsidianvault location anyway.
+PRs welcome.

 ## Usage
 1. Install [Autohotkey](https://www.autohotkey.com/).
 I believe I'm using v1.1.